openafs-contrib/ansible-openafs/roles/openafs_server/README.md

     afs_service_keytab: ~/.ansible-openafs/<cell>/rxkad.keytab

 The path to the keytab file containing the kerberos keys for the AFS service.
 The keytab file must already exist on the controller.
-It is recommended the keytab file be be encrypted with ansible-vault.
-See the `openafs_krbserver` role and `reaml.yml` playbook for an example.
+It is recommended to encrypt the keytab file with ansible-vault.
+See the `keberos-realm.yml` example playbook.

     afs_install_method: managed